Example Image

 When Can the CCF Reject my Request?

-Despite the importance and relevance of preventive inquiries, the CCF may reject them in certain cases.
+Despite the importance and relevance of preventive request, the CCF may reject them in certain cases.
 The main reasons for rejecting a Interpol pre-emptive request can include:

 1. Insufficient evidence: If the applicant has not provided sufficient evidence to substantiate their claim, the CCF may determine that there are no grounds for intervention.